 The monument to Heth’s Division of the Third Corps is southwest of Gettysburg on West Confederate Avenue.
-(Tour map: West Confederate Avenue – Pt.
-2) It was commanded at the Battle of Gettysburg by Major General Henry Heth (USMC ’47), a career army officer from Virginia.
+(West Confederate Avenue – Pt.
+2 tour map)

 Heth’s Division had one last bit of bad luck in the campaign.
 Pettigrew and the division were the rear guard as Lee’s Army made its way to safety across the swollen Potomac.
 Before they could cross, Union cavalry made a wild attack.
 It had little result other than mortally wounding Pettigrew, one of the most promising younger officers in the army.

 From the monument

 Second Brigade Col. J. M. Brockenbrough

 Col. B. D. Fry

 Four Batteries Lieut.
 Col. John J. Garnett

 July 1.
 The Division moved at 5 A. M. from Cashtown toward Gettysburg.
 About 3 miles from town the advance met the Union Forces.
 Archer’s and Davis’ Brigades moved forward on the right and left of the turnpike were soon engaged.
 The Brigades were forced to retire with heavy loss.
 After resting for an hour the Division was advanced in line of battle to the right of the pike and met with stubborn resistance.
 Rodes’ Division Second Corps appeared on the left and formed a line at right angles.
 The Union troops retired to a wooded hill in the rear and finally gave way.
 The Division bivouacked on the ground won.

 July 2.
 The Division in the morning was relieved by Anderson and held in reserve.

 July 3.
 The Division occupied the position of the day before and was ordered to report to Lieut.
 Gen. Longstreet to unite in the attack on the Union centre.
 The assault was made and failed.
 The Division returned to its former position.